quartiq/miniconf/miniconf/README.md

 [![QUARTIQ Matrix Chat](https://img.shields.io/matrix/quartiq:matrix.org)](https://matrix.to/#/#quartiq:matrix.org)
 [![Continuous Integration](https://github.com/quartiq/miniconf/workflows/Continuous%20Integration/badge.svg)](https://github.com/quartiq/miniconf/actions)

-`miniconf` exposes selected values inside heterogeneous Rust data as a small tree.
-It is `no_std` by default, uses Serde for leaf payloads, and supports runtime access by paths, compact keys, schema iteration, and metadata.
+`miniconf` turns selected values inside heterogeneous Rust data into a small runtime-addressable tree.
+It is `no_std` by default, uses Serde for leaf payloads, and lets the same settings type serve human tools, compact embedded links, generated schemas, and transport protocols.

+Use it when a typed Rust configuration or state tree should be:

+- accessed one leaf at a time by path or compact key
+- exposed over a transport without giving that transport ownership of the data
+- discovered by tools through schema iteration, semantics, and metadata
+- reused across CLIs, SCPI-like protocols, MQTT, tests, or generated UI/API surfaces

 ## Quick Start